 First, install the Capsule React SDK using your preferred package manager:

-Using the Capsule SDK
+Setting Up the Capsule SDK

-Create Capsule Client Instance
+Creating a Capsule Client Instance

 import Capsule, { Environment } from "@usecapsule/react-sdk";